 Tips on “leftover rice”

 Chinese-style fried rice always calls for cooked rice, more precisely, leftover rice.
-There are three tips that I’d always like to emphasize when it comes to making a perfect bowl of fried rice.
-Please allow me to repeat them for this recipe:
+There are two tips that I’d always like to emphasize when it comes to making a perfect bowl of fried rice.

 - Do not use leftover rice which has been overcooked to a very mushy, sticky texture.

 - Keep the leftover rice refrigerated prior to frying.